Working with APIs

 2. 2

-View the response in the Response section at the bottom of the panel
+View the response in the Response section at the bottom of the API panel

 3. 3

-Check the status code, headers and body to ensure the API is working as expected
+Check the HTTP status code, response headers and body to ensure the API is working as expected

 4. 4